ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 ## 7. Defining the callbacks
 {: #define_callbacks}

 In IBM Blockchain contracts, the `init` method handles `init` commands, which are the ones that are called as part of the 'deploy' phase when the code is run.
 The `invoke` method handles `invoke` method calls and the `query` method handles invocations of type 'query'.
-We've already implemented 'Init'.
-Now lets write simple Invoke and Query methods that will call our functions -`createAsset`, `updateAsset`, `deleteAsset`, `readAsset`, `readAssetObjectModel`, `readAssetSchemas` and `readAssetSamples` methods, based on the function name that is passed to the contract invocation.
+In the previous step, you implemented the 'init' comand, so you are now ready to write some simple invoke and query methods to call the following functions:

+- `createAsset`
+- `updateAsset`
+- `deleteAsset`
+- `readAsset`
+- `readAssetObjectModel`
+- `readAssetSchemas`
+- `readAssetSamples`

-The following example is for the `invoke` implementation:
+The following example is for the `invoke` implementation.

 ```go
 func (t *SimpleChaincode) Invoke(stub *shim.ChaincodeStub, function string, args []string) ([]byte, error) {